Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Results and Discussions

-Since gravitational waves frequency depends on the chirp mass and on the mass ratio, the NS mass $M$ can be inferred with the help of these observations from the phases of GWs.
-It is well known that $\Lambda$ can simultaneously be inferred from the GWs phase of in-spiralling NSs.
-Thus, $(M, \Lambda)$ could be thought of as primary GW observables.
-One then makes use of the $C-\Lambda$ universal relations to convert a raw $M - \Lambda$ posterior into the $M - R$ posteriors \cite{abbott17}, which are then used extensively in EoS inference.
-In presence of DM, the modified nature of the $C-\Lambda$ function will move the posterior in the $M-R$ plane accordingly.
-It turns out that in presence of DM, EOSs become soft, because of this $M - R$ curves shift to the left.
-But the effects of changing EoS are not just limited to the background, they also extend to the perturbations.
-It is seen in (Fig. \ref{univ}.) that for a given $\Lambda$, the value of C increases.
-This in turn means that just like the $M - R$ curves, the posteriors (including the 95\% and the 99\% CL) also shift to the left (Fig. \ref{mr}).
-A somewhat similar effect was observed in \cite{kabir19}, where it was found that effects from higher dimensions shift the $M - R$ curves and the posteriors to the right.
+Since the frequency of gravitational waves depends on the chirp mass and mass ratio, the mass $M$ of a neutron star can be inferred from the observed phases of GWs.
+Similarly, the tidal deformability $\Lambda$ of the neutron star can also be inferred from the GWs phase during the inspiraling process.
+Therefore, $(M, \Lambda)$ can be considered as primary GW observables.
+Subsequently, the $C-\Lambda$ universal relations are utilized to convert the raw $M-\Lambda$ posterior into $M - R$ posteriors \cite{:2017aa}, which are extensively used in EOS inference.
+In the presence of dark matter, the modified nature of the $C-\Lambda$ function results in a shift in the posterior in the $M-R$ plane, making the EOSs softer, and the $M - R$ curves shift to the left (Fig. \ref{fig:mr}).
+This shift also affects the posteriors (including the 90\% and the 50\% confidence levels) as shown in Fig. \ref{fig:mr}.
+A somewhat similar effect was observed in \cite{Chakravarti_2020}, where the presence of extra dimensions resulted in a shift of the $M - R$ curves and posteriors to the right.
+The effects of changing EOS due to dark matter are not only limited to the background properties of neutron stars but also extend to the perturbations, leading to variations in $C$ for a given value of $\Lambda$ (Fig. \ref{fig:univ}).
+Consequently, the posteriors shift accordingly in the $M-R$ plane (Fig. \ref{fig:mr}).
+It is clearly evident that the shifting is more with higher DM mass.
+Another crucial observation from Fig. \ref{fig:mr} is that the mass-radius profile satisfies the observational bound for HESS J1731-347 when dark matter is considered.
+Specifically, for M$_{\rm DM}$ = 24 GeV, all the $M-R$ curves satisfy this constraint.
+As a result, our study also refers the nature of HESS J1731-347 as a dark matter admixed neutron star \cite{sagun_2023hess}.